 Include an extra collar, harness and leash in case you have to leave in a hurry.

 If your dog or cat is on Heartgard or some other vet prescribed medicines, keep a couple of extra doses for emergencies.
 Similarly, if they are on supplements such as glucosamine, set aside a few spare tablets or even a bottle for the emergency kit.

 Keep extra Flea prevention treatments in the kit.

 Include your pet carrier – in case you have to evacuate.

 Have a backup food and water dish and stash a pet blanket or toy.

 - Store pets’ ownership and vaccination records in your grab and go binder.

 - Make plans ahead of time of where you will head out to, in the event of an evacuation.
 Many shelters do not allow pets, and only a few rare ones do.
 The time to find this out is before anything happens, while you have the opportunity to make backup plans.

 Pets naturally provide comfort, and we all need all the help we can get in times of high stress such as a disaster.
-Take of their needs now, and you’ll have one less thing to worry about.
+They also depend on you no matter what happens.
+Take care of their needs now, and you’ll have one less thing to worry about in case an emergency.